Unlimited Nano Banana 2 + 50% off your first month with code BIRTHDAY2026 Start free → Start free →

 post to YouTube with Claude: the /mcp panel showing the Blotato server connected in Claude Code

-Step 3: Confirm the Connection
+Step 3: Confirm the account is visible

 Ask Claude to show your Blotato accounts.
 Claude runs the blotato_list_accounts tool and returns every platform you connected, YouTube included, each with its account ID.
 Seeing YouTube in that list confirms Claude can publish to it.
 If it is not there, go back to Step 1.

-Step 4: Write the Prompt That Posts to YouTube
+Step 4: Write the prompt that publishes

 Tell Claude what to publish in plain language.
 A prompt like “Post this video to my YouTube with the title: how I built my faceless video factory” is enough.
 Claude calls blotato_create_post with your account ID, the youtube platform, your title, the description text, and the video URL.
 The title field becomes your YouTube video title and the post text becomes the description.
 If your video runs under three minutes and is vertical (9:16), Blotato posts it as a YouTube Short automatically.
 Claude hands back a postSubmissionId, and you can have it call blotato_get_post_status to confirm the video published.
 I often make these videos in the same place I post them, rendering motion graphics in Claude Code and then telling Claude to publish the file to YouTube without switching tools.
 I keep an approval step, so I read the title and description Claude drafts before it goes live.